15 Mar Alison writes – Amazing news!

 Being titled ‘Apprentice of the Year Runner Up’ after just six months of enrolment at the college is surreal.
 Especially when I look back at where I was just 8 months prior to joining the Seaside Creative team.
 I was so lost with what I wanted to do and after a ‘shot-in-the-dark’ week of work experience in Brighton, deciding to get an apprenticeship in that same field was one of the best decisions I’ve made.
 Everything has moved at lightning speed since becoming an apprentice and there’s no sign of it slowing down any time soon.

 I hope you choose to follow me in this crazy journey through these blogs.
-Please do check back regularly for updates!
+Please do check back regularly for updates or sign up for our newsletter and you won’t have to think about it!